Melisaavr/rock_paper_winner/README.md

 https://materializecss.com/footer.html

-Thank you to Git Hub and VsCode for making it easy to code and deploy my projects effortlessly.
+Thank you to Git Hub and VsCode for making it easy to code and deploy my projects effortlessly